CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Available Sizes

-POC Ventral Spin is probably the closest helmet to standard road bike helmets.
-It doesn’t look as aero as other helmets in this roundup, but I included it because, according to POC, it sets the benchmark for aerodynamic performance.
+POC Ventral Spin is perhaps the most traditional-looking helmet in this selection.
+Despite not looking as aero as other helmets in this roundup, it has been included because, according to POC, it sets the benchmark for aerodynamic performance.

-Its design was tested using Computational Fluid Dynamics software to optimize its design for better airflow resulting in great aero and ventilation properties.
+The helmet’s design was optimized for better airflow using Computational Fluid Dynamics software, resulting in excellent aero and ventilation properties.

-Thanks to POC’s SPIN technology, its safety is on a similar level as helmets with MIPS while keeping its weight low.
+Thanks to POC’s SPIN technology, this helmet offers safety on a similar level as helmets with MIPS while keeping its weight low.

-Although some people hate the design of POC helmets, they are unique, and this helmet has its place on this list.
+While some people may not like the design of POC helmets, they are unique, and this helmet has earned its place on this list.

-POC Ventral Spin is an aero helmet of the EF Pro Cycling (EF Education-EasyPost) WT team.
+It’s worth noting that the POC Ventral Spin is an aero helmet used by the EF Education-EasyPost WT team.

 Main Features